Guest: Dr. Lisa Everett

 The secret key to balancing hormones that everyone taking or thinking about taking hormones needs to know and that every Age Management Doc should.

 Dr. Cabeca interviews Dr. Lisa Everett on ‘Couch Talk’.
-We are digging in deep to the secret well of hormone optimization that will thrill you.
+We are digging deep into the secret well of hormone optimization that will thrill you.
 What’s the latest research say about the safety of hormone replacement?
 Have you wondered what the best delivery system is for hormone therapy?
 Is it creams, gels, troches, pellets, injections?
 When we test for our hormones, what is normal and what is optimal?